What is the welding position?

 5G pipe welding position

 5G welding position is a position where the pipe is in a horizontal or X-axis position but the pipe is fixed or cannot be rotated.
 Welder conducts welding while moving around the pipe.
 This position is almost the same as the 1G position, only the pipe cannot be rotated.
+It is also named as PF in ISO/EN standards.
+In 5G, welding is done vertically either upwards or downwards.

 6G pipe welding position